 Before you leave, here’s a bonus idea: How about simply getting a new iPhone altogether?

-You can sell your old iPhone and get cash.
-GizmoGrind offers up to $500 for your old device.
+You can sell your iPhone for cash, we can help with that!
 We plant a tree while we’re at it, too.

 Treat yourself to a brand new iPhone to connect with your Mac.